-Another type of relapser does not keep being clean as top priority.
+Another type of relapse happens when being clean is not the top priority.
 Staying clean must always come first.
 At times, we all experience difficulty in our recovery.
-Emotional lapses result from not putting into practice what we have learned.
+Emotional lapses result when we don't practice what we have learned.
 Those who make it through these times show a courage not their own.
 After coming through one of these periods, we can readily agree that it is always darkest before the dawn.
 Once we get through a difficult time clean, we are given a tool of recovery that we can use again and again.

-If we relapse, we may feel guilt and embarassment.
+If we relapse, we may feel guilt and embarrassment.
 Our relapse is embarrassing, but we cannot save our face and our ass at the same time.
-We find it best to get back on the program as soon as possible.
-It is better to swallow our pride than to die or go permanently insane.
+We find that it is best to get back on the program as soon as possible.
+It is better to swallow our pride than to die or to go permanently insane.

-As long as we maintain an attitude of being thankful for being clean, we find it is easier to remain clean.
+As long as we maintain an attitude of thankfulness for being clean, we find it is easier to remain clean.
 The best way to express gratitude is by carrying the message of our experience, strength and hope to the still-suffering addict.
 We are ready to work with any suffering addict.